etherspot/etherspot-prime-contracts/docs/WHITELIST.md

 ### External Functions

 - `function check(address _sponsor, address _account) external view returns (bool)`: Checks if an account is whitelisted for a specific sponsor.
-- `function add(address _account) external`: Adds an account to the whitelist for the caller.
+- `function addToWhitelist(address _account) external`: Adds an account to the whitelist for the caller.
   - Emits `AddedToWhitelist(msg.sender, _account)`.
-- `function addBatch(address[] calldata _accounts) external`: Adds multiple accounts to the whitelist for the caller.
+- `function addBatchToWhitelist(address[] calldata _accounts) external`: Adds multiple accounts to the whitelist for the caller.
   - Emits`AddedBatchToWhitelist(msg.sender, _accounts)`.
-- `function remove(address _account) external`: Removes an account from the whitelist for the caller.
+- `function removeFromWhitelist(address _account) external`: Removes an account from the whitelist for the caller.
   - Emits `RemovedFromWhitelist(msg.sender, _account)`.
-- `function removeBatch(address[] calldata _accounts) external`: Removes multiple accounts from the whitelist for the caller.
+- `function removeBatchFromWhitelist(address[] calldata _accounts) external`: Removes multiple accounts from the whitelist for the caller.
   - Emits `RemovedBatchFromWhitelist(msg.sender, _accounts)`.

 ### Internal Functions